PEMF as Adjunctive Treatment Following Surgical Repair of Full Thickness Rotator Cuff Tears

 - Subject must not have used NSAIDs for one (1) week prior to surgery.

-- Subjects must agree NOT to use NSAIDS suring the first 6 weeksl of the study and to follow the pain rescue protocol provided by their physician.
+- Subjects must agree NOT to use NSAIDS suring the first 6 weeks of the study.
+Low dose aspirin (81 mg) is permitted.

 - Subject must be willing and able to participate in post-operative physical therapy exercises.